Vijay Goel (politician)

 Vijay Goel (born 4 January 1954) is an Indian politician and a former Minister of State for Parliamentary Affairs and Statistic and Implementation in the NDA government.
 A former Minister of Youth Affairs and Sports, Goel is affiliated with the Bharatiya Janata Party (BJP).
 He became president of the Delhi unit of the BJP in February 2013.
-He was elected to Rajya Sabha from Rajasthan in 2014.
+He was elected to the Rajya Sabha from Rajasthan in 2014.

-He is the former Delhi University Students' Union president and an alumnus of Shri Ram College of Commerce.
+He is a former Delhi University Students' Union president and an alumnus of Shri Ram College of Commerce.
 He has been the Member of Parliament for the 11th, 12th and 13th Lok Sabha representing the Sadar and Chandni Chowk constituencies of Delhi.
 He also served as the Union Minister of State of Labour, Parliamentary Affairs, Statistics & Programme Implementation and Youth Affairs & Sports in the National Democratic Alliance (India) government until 2004.

 Early and personal life

 Vijay Goel was born to former Delhi Vidhan Sabha Speaker and BJP member Charti Lal Goel and Basanti Devi on 4 January 1954.
 He has an M.Com. degree from Shri Ram College of Commerce and a LL.B. degree from the University of Delhi.
 He was a member of the Rashtriya Swayamsevak Sangh and was jailed during Emergency in India.
-After his release from jail, Goel became president of Delhi University Students' Union in 1977 as a candidate of the Akhil Bharatiya Vidyarthi Parishad.
+After his release from jail, Goel became president of Delhi University Students Union in 1977 as a candidate of the Akhil Bharatiya Vidyarthi Parishad.
 He married Preeti Goel, a professor at the University of Delhi, on 8 March 1985.
 The couple have a son and a daughter.

 Goel was the Akhil Bharatiya Vidyarthi Parishad (ABVP) treasurer in 1974–1975.
 He exposed corruption concerning fake certificates that was then operating at the university.